navicore/idionautic-agent/README.md

 report counter and timer observations of how the user is interacting with the app and the performance of the app components and APIs.

+Three Main Features:

+* no code changes - the application code being instrumented is unchanged by the introduction of this agent
+* network efficient - pre-aggregated store-and-forwarding of data by the agent instance
+* high-cardinality keys are allowed - observabilty requires high-level metrics to be able to be drilled into down to the user and transaction level

 Initially data is logged to a custom service that logs data to an embedded sqlite DB.